-NYC Ferry Rockaway route’s week one numbers are in
+NYC Ferry Rockaway route sees 11,000 riders in first week - amNewYork

 The existing East River route, which was absorbed by NYC Ferry, served another 38,000, bringing total ridership to 49,000 for the first week of the new municipal ferry service, from Monday, May 1, through Sunday, May 7.
 Mayor Bill de Blasio saw promise in the numbers as the administration prepares to launch another four routes by the end of next year.

-“Thousands of New Yorkers are starting and ending their day riding NYC Ferry—and this is just the beginning,” said Mayor Bill de Blasio in a statement.
+“Thousands of New Yorkers are starting and ending their day riding NYC Ferry—and this is just the beginning,” de Blasio said in a statement.
 “We’re bringing people back to the water.
 With two more routes set to launch this summer, these numbers are only going to grow from here on out.”

 While the numbers were hailed by the mayor, who committed $325 million to launch the service and another $30 million annually for operations, some experts say it’s too soon to call the endeavor a success.
 Mitchell Moss, a professor of urban policy and planning at New York University, said that only time will tell.